Biscoff Cookie Butter Cake (Nothing Bundt Cake Copycat)

 Step 4.
 In the bowl of a stand mixer affixed with a whisk attachment, add the whole eggs and the dark brown sugar.
 Whip on high speed until the volume has doubled or no longer gets bigger.

 Step 5.
-Turn your electric mixer down to low speed and slowly pour in the cookie butter/sour cream mixture set aside earlier.
+Turn your electric mixer down to medium speed and slowly pour in the cookie butter/sour cream mixture set aside earlier.
 The batter will lose a little volume.
 This is fine.
 Avoid dumping in all the mixture at once since this can dramatically deflate the whipped eggs.

-Step 7.
+Step 8.
 Place the Biscoff cookies in a small ziplock bag.
 Seal it, expelling any excess air and use a rolling pin or pan to crush the cookies.
 There should be a mixture of small chunks and breadcrumb-like bits.

-Step 8.
+Step 9.
 Sprinkle the crushed Biscoff cookies across the top of the batter and, using a spatula, gently fold it in to evenly distribute throughout the batter.

 Dumping in all the crushed cookies in one spot will cause the batter to deflate.

-Step 9.
+Step 10.
 Prepare a 10-cup bundt pan with baking spray or cake release spread.
 Be sure to use a spray specifically marketed for baking.
 These tend to have flour or cornstarch added which help the cake release from the pan more easily.
 The more detailed the pattern on the bundt pan, the more diligent you will have to be about spraying every corner and crevice for a perfect release.

-Step 10.
-Pour the cake batter in the prepared bundt pan, evenly distributing it to ensure it isn’t lopsided.
+Step 11.
+Pour the cake batter in the prepared bundt pan, evenly distributing it to ensure it isn't lopsided.
 Avoid tapping the cake pan on the counter as this can knock out air an cause the batter to deflate.
 If needed use a spoon or a spatula to evenly spread the batter.

-Step 11.
-Bake for 35-40 minutes or until the bundt cake springs back when pressed.

 Step 12.
+Bake for 50-60 minutes or until the bundt cake springs back when pressed.

-Allow the cake to cool just until you’re able to touch the pan comfortably barehanded then invert it (while warm) onto a cake stand or other cake server.
+Step 13.
+Allow the cake to cool just until you're able to touch the pan comfortably barehanded then invert it (while warm) onto a cake stand or other cake server.
 A warm cake will release more easily.
 Keep the bundt pan on top of the cake to reduce moisture leaving the cake as steam.
-With the cake inverted, there should be a tiny gap between the bundt cake and the pan so it shouldn’t stick.
+With the cake inverted, there should be a tiny gap between the bundt cake and the pan so it shouldn't stick.

-Step 13.
+Step 14.
 Allow the cake to cool completely before adding the glaze to avoid it running off.

 Prepare the Glaze